loadtest4j/loadtest4j/docs/concepts/sla.md

 #### Archetype: Trader (soft real-time)

 *Goals: Be fast enough to make some good trades.
 Contain risk while you do it.*

+The Trader must 'typically' react quickly to open a position.
+But their 'max' must be reasonable too, to avoid getting stuck with a bad open position.

 Key percentiles: